Supporting Our Neighbors

 The Y is committed to a best practice, year-round approach to annual community support.
 Once a year, the Y reaches out to our staff, volunteers, members, and community partners to help fund our mission.
 Each year the Y addresses ever changing community needs; thus raising charitable dollars makes timely, community specific mission impact possible.

 In 2017, more than $189,000 in Youth Scholarships were awarded for programs and memberships.
 These scholarships were made possible through the generosity of more than 500 individuals and businesses.
 YMCA Volunteers raised more than $185,000 to keep up with the Y’s growing scholarship commitment.
 100% of each contribution will be used for Youth Scholarships.

 No child is ever denied participation because of inability to pay.
 Youth scholarships are available for both membership and program fees.
 A peanut sale program is also available for children wishing to earn part of their way to summer programs.
 A special scholarship program is available for young adults age 13-18.
 Youth Scholarship applications are available at Membership Services and at www.wenymca.org.

 The Wenatchee Valley YMCA provides services to all those who need them regardless of ability to pay by setting fees at rates affordable to a majority of residents in its service area and providing financial assistance to those for whom Y fees are not affordable.
 Youth program subsidies are made possible by contributions, a United Way allocation, endowment earnings, grants, and volunteer services.

 Open Door Membership

-An Open Door Membership Program provides an opportunity for low income adults and families to receive a reduced fee membership in exchange for participation in our work exchange program.
+An Open Door Membership Program provides an opportunity for low income adults and families to receive a reduced fee membership via participation in our exchange program.
 Orientation information is available at Membership Services.

 Lake Wenatchee YMCA Camp Golf Tournament